 Sacred site: Basilica of All Nations (Church of the Agony), Gethsemane — built 1924 by Antonio Barluzzi.
 Ancient olive trees in the adjacent garden may trace root systems to the first century.
 A rock inside the basilica is venerated as the place of Christ’s prayer.

-Why Mortification?
+Why Purity?

-Sources: John 19:1 (primary citation) · Isaiah 53:5 · 1 Corinthians 6:19; 9:27 · Thomas Aquinas, ST II–II, Q. 140
+Sources: John 19:1 · Isaiah 53:5 · 1 Corinthians 6:19–20 · Thomas Aquinas, ST II–II, Q. 151

 Sacred site: Church of the Flagellation, Jerusalem — Franciscan church on the traditional site of the Praetorium; current structure 1929.
 The adjacent Convent of the Sisters of Zion preserves a Roman pavement (Lithostrotos) dating to Hadrianic Jerusalem.

-Fruit of the Mystery: Courage
+Fruit of the Mystery: Reign of Christ in Our Hearts

-Then the soldiers of the governor took Jesus inside the praetorium and gathered the whole cohort around him.
-They stripped off his clothes and threw a scarlet military cloak about him.
-Weaving a crown out of thorns, they placed it on his head, and a reed in his right hand.
-And kneeling before him, they mocked him, saying, "Hail, King of the Jews!"
+Then the soldiers of the governor taking Jesus into the hall, gathered together unto him the whole band; and stripping him, they put a scarlet cloak about him.
+And platting a crown of thorns, they put it upon his head, and a reed in his right hand.
+And bowing the knee before him, they mocked him, saying: Hail, King of the Jews.
 Matthew 27:27-29

 Sacred site: The Praetorium, Jerusalem — Church of the Flagellation (traditional site).
 The Crown of Thorns relic is held in the Treasury of Notre-Dame de Paris; it survived the 2019 fire and is exposed for veneration on designated Fridays in Lent.

-Patience flows from the Carrying because the mystery is the pattern of all Christian suffering: not the elimination of the burden but its bearing without bitterness, in union with the One who walked this road first.
-Thomas Aquinas defines patience as the virtue that prevents suffering from producing disordered sorrow — the bitterness that would damage the soul more than the suffering itself (ST II–II, Q. 136).
-Paul traces patience’s arc: “Suffering produces endurance, and endurance character, and character hope, and hope does not disappoint” (Romans 5:3–5).
-Mark’s detail that Simon was “the father of Alexander and Rufus” (Mark 15:21) — names apparently known to the Roman church (cf. Romans 16:13) — suggests involuntary compulsion became a life-changing encounter with Christ.
-Note: Veronica belongs to the Church’s devotional Stations tradition; she does not appear in the canonical Gospels.
+The Patient Bearing of Trials flows from the Carrying because the mystery is the pattern of all Christian suffering: not the removal of the burden but its bearing without bitterness, in union with the One who walked this road first.
+Thomas Aquinas defines patience as the virtue that prevents suffering from producing disordered sorrow — the bitterness that would harm the soul more than the suffering itself (ST II–II, Q. 136).
+Paul traces its arc: “tribulation worketh patience; and patience trial; and trial hope; and hope confoundeth not” (Romans 5:3–5).
+Mark’s detail that Simon was “the father of Alexander and of Rufus” (Mark 15:21) — names apparently known to the Roman church (cf. Romans 16:13) — suggests an involuntary compulsion became a life-changing encounter with Christ.
+Veronica belongs to the Church’s devotional Stations tradition; she does not appear in the canonical Gospels.
 The canonical witnesses on the Via Dolorosa are Simon of Cyrene (Mark 15:21) and the women of Jerusalem (Luke 23:27–28).
+The fruit is the patient bearing of trials: endurance in suffering without bitterness, offering what we carry in union with Christ.

 Sources: Thomas Aquinas, ST II–II, Q. 136 · Romans 5:3–5 · James 1:3–4 · Mark 15:21 (cf. Romans 16:13)